 Freedom of Information

-You have the right to ask the EPA to provide any records about yourself and records on other information.
+FOI means you have the right to ask the EPA (or any FOI public body) to provide any records about yourself and records on other information.

-You do not have to give a reason why you want to see these records.
-A decision on your Freedom of Information (FOI) request will usually be made within 4 weeks.
+Note: You do not have to give a reason why you want to see these records.

-If you’re thinking about making a freedom of information request and would like further information, please get in touch at foi@epa.ie.
-The information you’re looking for may be available outside of FOI.
+If you’re considering making a freedom of information request and would like to find out more before proceeding, please get in touch at foi@epa.ie.
+The information you are looking for may be available outside of a formal FOI request.

 What can I ask for?